-The main objective of project closure is to confirm that all project objectives have been achieved, ensure that all elements of the project are completed, and to close down the project in a controlled manner.
+The main objective of project closure is to confirm that all project objectives have been achieved and ensure that all elements of the project are completed

+To close down the project in a controlled manner.

-Any lessons learned should be recorded and made available for the benefit of others.
+Record all lessons learned and make these available for the benefit of others.

-'Lessons Learned' can be evaluated throughout the project.
+'Lessons Learned' can be evaluated during & throughout the project.

 Use this approach to improve your current project.